Banno/ux-lint/README.md

 linter.check('src', { /* optional config, keyed by plugin name */ }, function(err, lintErrors) {
   // `err` is the Error object, if an error occurred
-  // `lintErrors` is a collection of linting errors:
+  // `lintErrors` is an array of linting errors
-  // {
-  //   jshint: [...]
-  //   jscs: [...]
-  // }
-  // The specific data in the arrays is tool-dependent;
-  // it may just be the lines from stdout.
 });

 linter.fix('src', { /* optional config */ }, function(err, response) {